manweile/MusicProcessing/.github/instructions/python.instructions.md

   - Separate Import, Module Level Constants and Module Level Variables with a blank line.
   - Separate classes from preceding code with 2 blank lines.
   - Separate functions inside classes from preceding code with 2 blank lines.
-  - In class and function definitions, the Doxygen blocks are immediately after the class or function definition line.
+  - In class and function definitions, the Doxygen documentation block is placed immediately after the definition line as the Python docstring.
   - All python files end with a blank line.

 ## Shared Doxygen Rules